Thaulino/mdweb/README.md

 # mdweb
-a webservice to store, visualize and archive data for tracing, maintenance and anomalie detection
+A webservice to store, visualize and archive data for tracing, maintenance and anomalie detection

+### frameworks used

+* django
+* sqlite